20A31A0583/projectr/README.md

 **Project Link** - https://20a31a0583.github.io/projectr/

-project demo video link -
+project demo video link - https://youtu.be/FvNOTgMcy9s

 Azure technologies used for Project:

-Static web apps
+-Static web apps

-Health bot
+-Health bot

 ## Functionalities of web application:
 -Latest and Updated of cases, deaths, vaccinations.